Table of contents

 If your problem is retaining your customers

-If your issue is customer retention, then you have to build customer loyalty in them to keep them coming back.
-Customer loyalty programs are ideal at achieving this, with research indicating a 40 percent increase in customer-visit frequency for sellers who use customer loyalty rewards.
+If your issue is customer retention, then you have to build loyalty in them to keep them coming back.
+Customer loyalty programs are ideal at achieving this, with research indicating a 40 percent increase in customer-visit frequency for sellers who use loyalty programs.

-You might create a customer loyalty program where customers are rewarded with points each time they make a purchase.
+You might create a program where customers are rewarded with points each time they make a purchase.
 Over time, these points accumulate, with a specific number of points corresponding to a gift or one of your products that they can then redeem.
-For instance, coffee shop loyalty programs are especially popular, and retailers see 1.67 times more spend from customers enrolled in their loyalty program than those who are not enrolled.
-The net effect of rewarding your loyal customer base like this is you motivate them to return to you.
+The net effect of rewarding your customers like this is you motivate them to return to you.

-You can design and manage an entire customer loyalty program right from your point-of-sale.
+You can design and manage an entire loyalty program right from your point-of-sale.

 Maintain First-Rate Customer Service and Relationships

-A separate Square study found that 63 percent of customers indicated that the No. 1 factor that keeps them loyal to a business is stellar customer service.
-And a HubSpot research report shows that:
+A separate Square study found that 63 precent of customers indicated that the No. 1 factor that keeps them loyal to a business is stellar customer service.
+And SCORE research shows that:

-- 89% of customers will share their experience both bad and good
+- 72% of happy customers will share their experience with at least six people

 All the marketing in the world won’t help you if your customer service isn’t also top-notch.

-You’ve already explored who your customer base is as a group, but delivering great customer demands to know who they are as individuals.
-By keeping track of them and getting to know their unique preferences, their purchasing behaviours, and their feedback about your business, you’re able to provide the best customer service possible, while creating unique customer experiences.
+You’ve already explored who your customers are as a group, but delivering great customer demands knowing who they are as individuals.
+By keeping track of them and getting to know their unique preferences, their purchasing behaviors, and their feedback about your business, you’re able to provide the best and most personalized customer service possible.

-While manual, pen-and-paper lists may work when your business has a smaller customer base, your point-of-sale can help you keep track of all your customer relationships automatically no matter how large your customer base grows.
+While manual, pen-and-paper lists may work when your business has fewer customers, your point-of-sale can help you keep track of all your customer relationships automatically no matter how large your customer base grows.

-Automatically generate entries in your customer directory (right from your point-of-sale) to keep a running record of all your customers’ interactions with your business, like their past purchases, feedback, contact information, and specific preferences and behaviours.
-Equipped with this knowledge, you can work on constantly improving customer service on a personal level.
+Automatically generate entries in your customer directory (right from your point-of-sale) to keep a running record of all your customers’ interactions with your business, like their past purchases, feedback, contact information, and specific preferences and behaviors.
+Equipped with this knowledge, you can provide customer service that is fully personalized to each and every customer.

-For even more direct communication, there’s nothing like proactively asking for and addressing customer complaints and feedback from your loyal customer base—before they ever think about taking their issue to a public forum.
-By encouraging open channels of direct feedback in this way, you allow for private resolution of any problems, which keeps your customer base happy and protects your reputation and bottom line.
+For even more direct communication, there’s nothing like proactively asking for and addressing customer complaints and feedback—before they ever think about taking their issue to a public forum.
+By encouraging open channels of direct feedback in this way, you allow for private resolution of any problems, which keeps your customers happy and protects your reputation and bottom line.